St. Patrick's Day parades in Charleston among cultural events canceled because of COVID-19

-A lot has changed in just two days, and we are only at the beginning of the coronavirus crisis in the United States.

-On Tuesday, South Carolina epidemiologist Linda Bell tweeted, “There’s no reason to alter our routine activities.
+On Tuesday, South Carolina epidemiologist Linda Bell tweeted about the new coronavirus: “There’s no reason to alter our routine activities.
 There’s no reason, at this time, to cancel any public events or take any special measures, when there is no evidence of ongoing spread in a community.”

 On Tuesday evening, the Charleston Gospel Choir announced its spring performance on April 4, “A Tribute to Sergeant Isaac Woodard,” was postponed until further notice.